hatttruong/feature2vec/preprocessing/README.md

 # README - Predict Length of Stay - Preprocessing #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would document whatever steps are necessary to get your application up and running.

 # 1. Setup